Logo

 • Removing entries

-Hopefully that helps someone out there who hasn’t looked at how beneficial reviewing some of the User Preferences options are.
+Hopefully, that helps someone out there who hasn't looked at how beneficial reviewing some of the User Preferences options is.